 • Nearest Major Airport: Seattle-Tacoma International Airport

-Albuquerque, NM, is perfect place to visit in October when the city’s most notable festival takes place — the Albuquerque International Balloon Fiesta.
-This week-long annual event is the most photographed event in the world and brings in visitors from all parts of the globe.
-If you visit Albuquerque to attend the Balloon Fiesta, be sure to book your accommodations and rental car early as things do tend to sell out.
+Albuquerque, NM, is a perfect place to visit in October when the city’s most notable festival takes place — the Albuquerque International Balloon Fiesta.
+This weeklong annual event is the most photographed in the world and brings visitors from all parts of the globe.
+If you visit Albuquerque to attend the Balloon Fiesta, be sure to book your accommodations and rental car early, as things do tend to sell out.

-New Mexico is known for its world-famous chile and there are many restaurants that serve this traditional New Mexican cuisine, including El Pinto and Casa de Benavidez in the North Valley.
+New Mexico is known for its world-famous chile, and many restaurants that serve this traditional New Mexican cuisine, including El Pinto Restaurants & Cantina and Casa de Benavidez in the North Valley.
 And be prepared to know what kind of chile you want with your food when you are asked the official New Mexico state question: red or green?
-If you answer “Christmas” — you will get both red and green chile!
+If you answer “Christmas,” you will get both red and green chile!
 If hot chile isn’t your thing, some other local favorites are breakfast burritos, sopapillas, and New Mexico’s state cookie, biscochitos

 The colorful hot balloons at the Albuquerque International Balloon Fiesta.